Barrace/OpenDSA/RST/en/Development/KnapsackDynamic.rst

 O\(2 ^ *N*\).

+Once a Keep Array is filled out, start in the bottom right of the matrix.

+IF the number is a one, that item is kept.
+Move your column pointer to the left w columns, w being the weight of the item you just added.
+Move your row pointer to the row above it and recurse.

+ELSE the item is not kept.
+Move your row pointer to the row above it and recurse.

 A series of exercises are provided to help you test your knowlege of the 0/1 Knapsack algorithm.
 Some of the exercises are easier if you have some scratch paper to work on.